egor7/blog-1/csv/csv.md

 ## Type Inference
 CSV is a text file, there is no type information associated with the columns.
 Strings can be converted to a type based on its value.
 If all values of a column matches the pattern `YYYY.MM.DD` then we can conclude that the column stores date.
 But how shall we treat the literal 100000?
 Is it an integer, or a time 10am?
 Maybe the upstream process only supports digits hence the time separators are missing?
 In real life, information about the upstream is not always available and you need to reverse engineering the data.
 If all values of the column matches `HHMMSS` string then we **can** conclude with high confidence that the column stores time values.
 We can follow two approaches to make a decision.

-First, we can be strict, i.e. we predefine the pattern that any type needs to match.
+First, we could be strict, i.e. we predefine the pattern that any type needs to match.
 The patterns are not overlapping.
 If time is defined as `HH:MM:SS` and integers as `[1-9][0-9]*` then 100000 is an integer.

-Second, we let patterns overlap and in case of conflict we choose the type with the smaller domain or based on some rules.
+Second, we could let patterns overlap and in case of conflict we choose the type with the smaller domain or based on some rules.
 This approach prefers time over int for 100000 if time pattern also contains `HHMMSS`.

 Library CSVkit implements the first approach.